Data4everyone/Auditing-AI-Systems/README.md

 # Structure

-- data/: This directory holds the dataset files.
+- data: This directory holds the dataset files.
 Ensure that the necessary dataset files are placed in this directory before running the code.
-- notebooks/: Jupyter notebooks for interactive analysis and visualization
+- notebooks: Jupyter notebooks for interactive analysis and visualization
 - The source code directory contains Python scripts that perform data preprocessing, model training, fairness evaluation, and bias analysis.
 The main components include:
 - Feature_preprocessing.ipynb
 - Data_and_task_setup.ipynb: Code for cleaning and preparing the dataset.